TiendaNube/api-docs/resources/transaction.md

 ### Transaction Types

-* **Credit Card:** Transaction in which the consumer uses a credit card as payment method (E.g. VISA, Mastercard, AMEX).
+* `credit_card`: Transaction in which the consumer uses a credit card as payment method (E.g. VISA, Mastercard, AMEX).
-* **Debit Card:** Transaction in which the consumer uses a debit card as payment method (E.g. VISA Debit, Maestro)
+* `debit_card`: Transaction in which the consumer uses a debit card as payment method (E.g. VISA Debit, Maestro)
-* **Boleto:** Transaction in which the consumer uses a Boleto Bancário as payment method.
+* `boleto`: Transaction in which the consumer uses a Boleto Bancário as payment method.
 Boleto is a Brazilian payment method based on cash.
-* **Ticket:** Transaction in which the consumer uses a ticket as payment method.
+* `ticket`: Transaction in which the consumer uses a ticket as payment method.
 This ticket can be paid through a non-bank collection channel (E.g. Rapipago, Pago Fácil, OXXO)
-* **Wire Transfer:** Transaction in which the consumer uses a wire transfer as payment method.
+* `wire_transfer`: Transaction in which the consumer uses a wire transfer as payment method.
-* **Cash:** Transaction in which the consumer uses cash as payment method.
+* `cash`: Transaction in which the consumer uses cash as payment method.
-* **Wallet:** Transaction in which the consumer uses a wallet as payment method.
+* `wallet`: Transaction in which the consumer uses a wallet as payment method.
 A wallet is an application that allows you to transfer cryptocurrencies.
-* **Refund:** Transaction in which the merchant returns money to the consumer.
+* `refund`: Transaction in which the merchant returns money to the consumer.
 This refund may involve any payment method.

 ### Transaction Status